JaneliaSciComp/G4_Display_Tools/docs/protocol-designer_metadata_tutorial.md

 `https://docs.google.com/spreadsheets/d/ [Google Sheets Key] /edit#gid= [GID value]`

 The [Google Sheets Key] section of the URL will contain a long string.
 No matter which tab you click on within the Google Sheets, this part of the address should not change.
 This string should remain the same.
 This string is your Google Sheets Key.
-Copy this string (everything between the '/d/' and '/edit') and paste it into the *Google Sheets Key:*{:.gui-txt} field in the Designer's settings window.
+Copy this string (everything between the '/d/' and '/edit') and paste it into the _Google Sheets Key:_{:.gui-txt} field in the Designer's settings window.

 The [GID value] section in your url is the GID value for whatever tab you have open in your Google Sheets.
 Each tab has its own GID value.
 The first tab you created may have a 0 - that's fine.
 Google uses these strings, which are usually just a series of digits, to refer to a particular tab inside your Google Sheets.
 Go through each GID field in the settings window and copy the GID value from the appropriate tab into its text box.
-For example, the first field reads *Experimenter Tab GID:*{:.gui-txt}.
+For example, the first field reads _Experimenter Tab GID:_{:.gui-txt}.
 This refers to the Users tab (you could also name it Experimenters, it's up to you).
 Open the Users tab in your Google Sheets, get the GID value from the address bar (everything after the '='), and paste it into the settings window.
 Do this for each tab in your Google Sheets.

 Your settings window should now look more similar to the photo above, with all the Google Sheets metadata panel filled out.
-When you are done, click *Apply Changes*{:.gui-btn} at the bottom left hand corner of the settings window, and you are done!
+When you are done, click _Apply Changes_{:.gui-btn} at the bottom left hand corner of the settings window, and you are done!

-*Note that if you have not filled in all the fields in the top half of the settings window, you may get some pop up errors warning you that one or more of those values are incorrect - as in a "The path you've entered for the Default Camera Walk Test Protocol does not exist" type of warning.
+Note: that if you have not filled in all the fields in the top half of the settings window, you may get some pop up errors warning you that one or more of those values are incorrect - as in a "The path you've entered for the Default Camera Walk Test Protocol does not exist" type of warning.
 You can just click through these and ignore them.
-The settings will still save.*
+The settings will still save.
+{:.info}

 You should now be able to open the [G4 Experiment Conductor](experiment-conductor.md) without error.
 When you do, check the drop down lists in your metadata panel.
 They should contain all the values you have provided in your Google Sheets, and look something like this: